 Rafting in the Smokies outpost was easy to spot, with a swinging bridge suspended across the river and an island full of people soaring through the canopy on zip lines, tackling their aerial obstacle challenge course or playing games on the ground by the river.

 We checked in and crossed over the bridge to explore the island.
 Rafts stopped on the island to take families on the lower Pigeon River float.
 Families picnicked.
-A bunch of teens tried their skills at chucking bean bags into a cornhole.
+A bunch of teens tried their skills at cornhole.
 Younger kids chased each other around in an impromptu game of tag.
-The guides chatted happily with the guests, the zip line instructor, psyched & upbeat, encouraged participants on the run- everyone looked happy.
+The guides chatted happily with the guests.
+The zip-line instructor, psyched & upbeat, encouraged participants on the run.
+Everyone looked happy.
 Had we accidentally stumbled upon Peter Pan’s Neverland?

 Hitting the Upper Pigeon River